Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 Morton Potassium Chloride Water Softener Pellets are excellent water softeners suitable for use with Nespresso machines.

-When using water softeners to descale your Nespresso machine, follow the steps recommended by the manufacturer on the product package.
+When using a water softener to descale your Nespresso machine, follow the manufacturer’s recommended steps on the product packaging.

-Some water softeners may not be suitable for Nespresso machines, so buying ones rated for home appliances is preferable.
+Some water softeners may not be suitable for Nespresso machines, so it is preferable to buy ones rated for home appliances.

 Nespresso machines are especially vulnerable to certain water softeners since they can clog the small apertures in the appliance and prevent water from flowing.
 So, using a water softener should be your last resort.